failk8s/lab-carvel-passwords/workshop/content/exercises/03-generated-passwords.md

 With the configuration for the ``ytt`` templates currently used it is necessary to provide the password from an external source.
-This is going to be the most secure way of handling passwords, but as far as usability is concerned it is extra work.
+This is going to be the most secure way of handling passwords, but as far as usability is concerned it is extra work and adds extra complexity even for simple use cases.

 With this approach you also have to ensure you supply the same password if updating the configuration or resources later if upgrading else you could